em-castillo/w05new_project/README.md

 # CSE 341 Project #2

-API about children books and users.
+API about children's books and users.

 Working with:
 - REST API